PamelaAnne/SocialRobot/README.md

 Now we're gonna explain to you how you can set up the basic setup of the robot:

+# Steps how it work

+Begin with a basic setup, which consists of a simple LED protocol, by following the simple step by step instructions provided.

+After that, it’s time to explore input and output sensors and actuators.
+Here you can really get creative, the possibilities are endless ;)

+Get stuck?
+No problem!
+We have set up a forum for any extra support you might need.

+We encourage makers of all skill levels to participate. this is an open community and beginners are more than welcome.

 # Making the robot

 ## Step 1: Setup Arduino Schematics